FTC disclaimer: This post may contains affiliate links and we will be compensated if you click on a link and make a purchase.

 A study suggested that reducing dietary saturated fat has reduced cardiovascular disease by 17%.
 Another study has shown that there are no convincing facts or association between saturated fat and CHD mortality.

 A meta-analysis revealed that healthy saturated fat intake was not associated with an increased risk of cardiovascular disease, stroke, and CHD (Coronary heart disease).

 Moreover, a systematic review and meta-analysis were conducted on fatty acids and their effect on cardiovascular health.

-The study revealed no supportive evidence that can support the fact that a high consumption of polyunsaturated fatty acids and low consumption of saturated fat will affect cardiovascular health.
+The study revealed no supportive evidence supporting the fact that high consumption of polyunsaturated fatty acids and low consumption of saturated fat will affect cardiovascular health.